 A decent bag!

 Lastly, make sure you put it all in a decent bag!
-You will be carrying it around all day so don’t take a bag which weighs a ton, rubs or doesn’t close properly.
+You will be carrying it around all day so don’t take a bag that weighs a ton, rubs or doesn’t close properly.
 You want to be comfortable and not have to worry about your stuff, you have more important and fun things to concentrate on!